A law firm gained 39 web enquiries and 33 phone calls from Google Ads (Formerly Adwords)

 On top of Google Ads services, I provided a social proof service to this law firm.
 This resulted in enough positive online reviews to grant the Google Ad account access to Seller Ratings.
 Seller Ratings are a free automated Google Ad extension that attaches the star ratings of a business in their Google Ads.
 The ratings are gathered from several reputable sources and aggregated on a scale of 1 to 5.
 In addition to the star count, the rating includes the number of reviews the business has received.
 There are tough milestones to meet to be eligible for seller ratings.

-Speak with a legal marketing consultant about Meta Ads for solicitors and law firms
+Speak with a legal marketing consultant about Google Ads for solicitors and law firms